dhis2/cli/README.md

 > d2 cluster up 2.31-rc1-alpine --port 8082
 ```

+## Conventions

+The `d2` command-line tool is structured as a collection of namespaces, each of which may include sub-namespaces and sub-commands.
+This heirarchy should follow one simple rule:

+**namespaces are nouns, commands are verbs**

+Each subsequent namespace should narrow the context in which a command (an action) will be performed.
+For example:

+* `d2 app create` performs the action **create** in the **d2 app** namespace
+* `d2 style js apply` performs the **apply** action in the **js** sub-namespace of the **d2 style** namespace

+Anything following the action verb is either a positional argument or a flag (if preceded by `-` or `--`), i.e.:

+* `d2 style js apply --all --no-stage` tells the `apply` action to run on all files and not to stage the changes in git
+* `d2 app create my-app` passes the argument `my-app` to the `create` action, which tells the action what to name the created application.

 ## Features & v1.0 Roadmap

 -   [x] Heirarchical command namespaces (`d2`, `d2 app`, `d2 app scripts` etc.)